-- A Solid Waste Committee (SWC), made up of appointed members of the PRRD's Board of Directors. - A Public Technical Stakeholder Committee (PTSC), made up of representation from member municipalities staff, PRRD waste management staff, PRRD waste management contractors or partners, public agencies such as the Ministry, First Nations representatives within the Region, private and non-profit sectors, industry and institutional representatives and the general public.
+A Solid Waste Committee (SWC), made up of appointed members of the PRRD's Board of Directors.

+A Plan Monitoring and Advisory Committee (PMAC), made up of representation from member municipalities staff, PRRD waste management staff, PRRD waste management contractors or partners, public agencies such as the Ministry, First Nations representatives within the Region, private and non-profit sectors, industry and institutional representatives and the general public.

-The establishment of a committee made up of public and technical representatives is required by the Ministry.
-The PRRD will finalize a Terms of Reference for the Committee, and recruit members through direct contact, as well as general open invitations.
-The selected members of the PTSC will be confirmed by the Board of Directors.
+The establishment of the PMAC is required by the Ministry.
+The PRRD will develop a Terms of Reference for the Committee, and recruit members through direct contact, as well as general open invitations.
+The selected members of the PMAC will be confirmed by the Board of Directors.

-Together these Committees will provide advice to PRRD staff and the Board of Directors as appropriate, work to monitor the implementation and effectiveness of the Plan, and they will identify concerns and issues that may arise in the implementation process.
+Together these Committees will provide input to PRRD staff and the Board of Directors as appropriate, work to monitor the implementation and effectiveness of the Plan, and they will identify concerns and issues that may arise in the implementation process.
 PRRD Staff will develop an annual report on the progress of initiatives, which will be used to update the Board.
 The report will also be used to update the Committees and any other stakeholders, as necessary.
-The PTSC will meet on a regular basis to discuss and monitor the implementation of the RSWMP and make recommendations to increase its effectiveness.
+The PMAC will meet on a regular basis to discuss and monitor the implementation of the RSWMP and make recommendations to increase its effectiveness.